JSischo/bikesharing/README.md

 >The graph above reveals the amount of time checked out per each ride broken down by gender.

 ![](Resources/Trips_weekday_hour.png)
 >The heatmap above indicates the times of day by weekday that each trip was taken.
-The greener the the block, the higher number of rides.
+The greener the block, the higher number of rides.

 ![](Resources/Trips_weekday_hour_gender.png)
 >The heatmap above is similar to the previous one, except it is filterable by gender of the rider.
 The more orange the block, the higher number of rides that hour/day.